alangunning/doc-ai-analysis-starter/README.md

    ```

    The validation script relies on the reusable helpers in
    `doc_ai.openai` to upload local files or reference remote URLs.
-Large
+Only PDFs
+   (and images) can be attached as `input_file` entries; other formats like
-   inputs automatically switch from the standard `/v1/files` endpoint to the
+   Markdown are read as plain text.
+Large inputs automatically switch from the
-   resumable `/v1/uploads` service before calling the Responses API.
-Use
+   standard `/v1/files` endpoint to the resumable `/v1/uploads` service before
-   `OPENAI_FILE_PURPOSE` to change the upload purpose or set
+   calling the Responses API.
+Use `OPENAI_FILE_PURPOSE` to change the upload
-   `OPENAI_USE_UPLOAD=1` to force the resumable service.
-Set `OPENAI_API_KEY`
+   purpose or set `OPENAI_USE_UPLOAD=1` to force the resumable service.
+Set
-   and the base URL to `https://api.openai.com/v1` to handle
+   `OPENAI_API_KEY` and the base URL to `https://api.openai.com/v1` to handle
    very long documents without running into token limits.
 For a more
    cost‑efficient run, specify a smaller model such as `gpt-4o-mini` with
    `--model`, or split oversized documents into chunks and validate them